 There are so many bars to choose from here and they all have live music, so it’s fun to just bounce around.
 Where else can you see 10-15 different bands in one night and not pay a single cover charge?

 You’ll eventually need some food to soak up that booze.
 With a little bit of liquid courage in you, I’d say you’re ready to tackle Nashville’s legendary hot chicken.

+Check out Hattie B’s Hot Chicken with a few locations around the city.
 A word of warning — even the medium is incredibly spicy.
 If it’s your first time eating hot chicken, it’s best to ease yourself into it.
 Seriously, this stuff is pretty intense.
 You’ve been warned!

 Should you get a second wind and want to keep the party going, then go for it.
 Bars stay open until 3 AM and it’s always a good time downtown over the weekend in Nashville.